 - The company shall apply effective systems and procedures of risk management, so that it can perform its key functions, i.e. measuring and monitoring all types of risks to which the company is exposed, provided that such process shall be conducted periodically and such systems and procedures shall be amended as and when necessary.”

-What is the added value from the Design of Risk Management Systems to business entities in Kuwait?
+What is the added value from the Design of Risk Management Framework to business entities in Kuwait?

 - Safeguard and maximize enterprise value.